superbobry/blog/drafts/pyspark-tensorflow.md

 ```

 Caveats:

-* This code needs to be executed both on the driver and the executors
+* The revert needs to be executed both on the driver and on the executors.
-* Any namedtuples defined before executing the revert will need to be
+* Any namedtuples defined prior to executing the revert will need to be
   postprocessed manually by removing the `__reduce__` method and setting
   `__module__` to the correct value.
 Therefore, it is crucial to apply
-  the revert  **before** loading any standard library/third-party code
+  the revert  **before** importing any standard library/third-party code
   involving namedtuples.

 Conclusion
 ----------

-Namedtuples are hard to avoid when working with real-world Python code.
+The namedtuple patch in PySpark is not pretty.
+Designed to fix pickling
-Yet the namedtuple serialization patch in PySpark makes the experience
+of namedtuples defined in the REPL, it does more than that, and
-of using them much less enjoyable.
-It is capable of causing unexpected,
+is in fact capable of causing unexpected, hard to diagnose failures in
-hard to diagnose failures in your PySpark application, as we have seen
+PySpark applications using namedtuples, as we have seen in the case of
-in the case of TensorFlow feature columns.
+TensorFlow feature columns.

 If you have experienced similar issues with PySpark, feel free to join the
 [discussion][SPARK-22674] on the Spark JIRA.